aigeon-ai/google-local-search/README.md

 # Aigeon AI Google Local Search

+## Project Description

-Aigeon AI Google Local Search is a Python-based server application designed to interface with the Google Local search engine through the SerpApi service.
-This application provides a robust tool for scraping and retrieving localized search results from Google, allowing users to simulate searches from specific locations and devices.
+Aigeon AI Google Local Search is a Python-based server application that facilitates scraping results from Google Local Search.
+It leverages the SerpAPI to perform local search queries, allowing users to simulate searches as if conducted by a real user from a specified location.
+This tool is particularly useful for businesses and developers who need to gather localized search data for analysis or integration into their applications.

 ## Features Overview

-- **Local Search Simulation**: Simulate Google Local searches from specified locations and devices.
+- **Local Search Simulation**: Perform searches as if originating from a specific location, simulating real user behavior.
-- **Customizable Search Parameters**: Configure search queries with various parameters such as location, language, and device type.
+- **Flexible Query Parameters**: Customize searches with various parameters such as location, language, device type, and more.
-- **Pagination Support**: Manage search results with pagination by specifying the result offset.
+- **Pagination Support**: Retrieve search results across multiple pages.
-- **Cache Management**: Control caching behavior to optimize search performance and cost.
+- **Cache Management**: Control caching behavior to ensure fresh data retrieval.
-- **Asynchronous Search Submission**: Submit searches asynchronously for later retrieval, enhancing efficiency in handling large volumes of search requests.
+- **Asynchronous Search**: Option to submit searches asynchronously for later retrieval.

 ## Main Features and Functionality

 ### Local Search Tool

-The core functionality of this application is encapsulated in the `search_local` tool, which allows users to perform Google Local searches with a high degree of customization.
-This tool leverages the SerpApi service to fetch search results based on user-defined parameters.
+The core functionality of this application is encapsulated in the `search_local` function, which allows users to perform detailed and customizable local searches on Google.
+The function is designed to accommodate a wide range of parameters, providing flexibility in how searches are conducted.

+### Customizable Search Parameters

-- **Query Parameter (`q`)**: Define the search query, similar to a regular Google Local search.
+- **Query (`q`)**: The main search term or query string.
-- **Location Parameter (`location`)**: Specify the origin of the search to simulate a real user's search from a particular city or region.
+- **Location (`location`)**: Specifies the geographical location from which the search should be simulated.
-- **Encoded Location (`uule`)**: Use Google encoded location for precise search origin control.
+- **Encoded Location (`uule`)**: An alternative to `location`, using Google's encoded location format.
-- **Google Domain (`google_domain`)**: Choose the Google domain for the search, defaulting to `google.com`.
+- **Google Domain (`google_domain`)**: The specific Google domain to use for the search (e.g., google.com).
-- **Country Code (`gl`)**: Set the country for the search using a two-letter country code.
+- **Country Code (`gl`)**: Two-letter code representing the country for the search.
-- **Language Code (`hl`)**: Define the language for the search using a two-letter language code.
+- **Language Code (`hl`)**: Two-letter code representing the language for the search.
-- **Pagination (`start`)**: Control the result offset for pagination, supporting both desktop and mobile result sets.
+- **Result Offset (`start`)**: Used for pagination to skip a certain number of results.
-- **Device Type (`device`)**: Select the device type for the search results, such as desktop, tablet, or mobile.
+- **Device Type (`device`)**: Specifies the device type (desktop, tablet, mobile) for the search.
-- **Cache Control (`no_cache`)**: Decide whether to use cached results or force a fresh search.
+- **Cache Control (`no_cache`)**: Determines whether to use cached results or fetch new data.
-- **Asynchronous Submission (`async`)**: Opt for asynchronous search submission to retrieve results later.
+- **Asynchronous Search (`aasync`)**: Allows the search to be submitted asynchronously, retrieving results later.

-### Main Functions Description
+## Main Functions Description

+### `search_local`

-- **`search_local`**: This function is the primary tool for executing Google Local searches.
-It constructs a payload with the specified parameters and sends a GET request to the SerpApi service.
-The function returns the search results in JSON format.
-The payload is dynamically constructed to include only non-null parameters, ensuring efficient API requests.
+This function is the primary tool for executing local search queries.
+It constructs a payload with the specified parameters and sends a request to the SerpAPI endpoint.
+The function returns the search results in JSON format, allowing for easy integration and processing.

-- **Server Initialization**: The server is initialized using the `FastMCP` framework, which handles incoming requests and executes the `search_local` tool based on user input.
-The server listens for connections and processes search requests, providing a streamlined interface for interacting with the Google Local search engine.

-This application is a powerful tool for developers and businesses looking to integrate Google Local search capabilities into their workflows, providing flexibility and control over search parameters to tailor results to specific needs.
+**Parameters:**

+- **`q`**: The search query string.
+- **`location`**: Optional.
+The location from which the search is simulated.
+- **`uule`**: Optional.
+Google encoded location for the search.
+- **`google_domain`**: Optional.
+The Google domain to use.
+- **`gl`**: Optional.
+Country code for the search.
+- **`hl`**: Optional.
+Language code for the search.
+- **`start`**: Optional.
+Result offset for pagination.
+- **`device`**: Optional.
+Device type for the search.
+- **`no_cache`**: Optional.
+Boolean to control cache usage.
+- **`aasync`**: Optional.
+Boolean for asynchronous search submission.

+This function is designed to be flexible and powerful, providing users with the ability to tailor their search queries to meet specific needs and requirements.